Zerro97/khuibeom.com/content/project/quiz.khuibeom.md

 ## What I learned
 This project was an experimental ground for me, since I tried out bunch of new technologies that I heard about.

 Specifically, I wanted to use the new server components that React 18 introduced, so I decided to go with Next 13, using the beta `app` directory.
 I also wanted to learn about stale-while-revalidate, so I tried out React Query for caching data fetches.
-While not entirely new, I got more familiar with Supabase for managing database and the PostgreSQL's row level security for authentication.
+While not entirely new, I got more familiar with Supabase for managing database and the PostgreSQL's row level security for authentication as well!

 Lastly, I got more familiar with Typescript, mostly because I had to pass the type check command in order to make a commit.